grafana/grafana/docs/sources/developers/plugins/add-authentication-for-data-source-plugins.md

 - Proxy routes only support HTTP or HTTPS.
 - Proxy routes don't support custom token authentication.

 If any of these limitations apply to your plugin, you need to add a [backend plugin]({{< relref "backend/" >}}).
-Since backend plugins run on the server they can access decrypted secrets, which makes it easier to implement custom authentication methods.
+Because backend plugins run on the server, they can access decrypted secrets, which makes it easier to implement custom authentication methods.

 The decrypted secrets are available from the `DecryptedSecureJSONData` field in the instance settings.